-If the date of a school board meeting falls on one of these nights, events must be scheduled after 7PM
+If the date of a school board meeting falls on one of these nights, we won't be able to have an event on that specific night.

 ADMINISTRATIVE ORGANIZATION

 Daily:

 Daily Bulletin will be sent out the day before with ALL student announcements.
 This will be sent by Janelle.